 Do you really “need” to shell out your hard-earned cash for these high-end garments?

 I’ll be the first to say that you certainly don’t need clothes made out of technical fabrics when you travel.
-That said, many of these fabrics can make certain aspects of traveling easier and more comfortable… but they’re more of a “nice-to-have” than a “must-have.”
+Many of these fabrics can make certain aspects of traveling easier and more comfortable… but they’re more of a “nice-to-have” than a “must-have.”